 If you would like to visit the beach instead of the archeological sites, there are so many excellent options.
 After you’ve explored Mykonos Town, you could take the bus to Platy Yialos Beach.
 It is a stunning beach, and you could relax there for a couple of hours.
 There are also various cafes, bars, and restaurants around the beach.

 Alternatively, you could check out Super Paradise Beach.
 There is a vibrant buzz around the area during the summer months because it is the island’s premier party resort.
-Not only that, but it is also an equally beautiful beach with crystal clear waters and plenty of spaces to sit and enjoy the sunshine.
+Not only that, but it is also an equally beautiful beach with crystal clear waters and plenty of space to sit and enjoy the sunshine.

 Psarrou is another excellent option on the island.
 The beach attracts thousands of visitors yearly and is one of the most popular options.
 Plus, you can take a walk between Psarou beach and Paradise beach, which is one of Mykonos’s most popular walks.